prasad7a/FlutterXFirebase/README.md

 # FlutterXFirebase
-A chat application written in Flutter and Dart with a firebase implementation
+A chat application written in Flutter and Dart with a firebase Implementation